nixos-asia/website/en/nixify-haskell-01.md

 ## Conclusion

-Let's see how the blog post addresses the points from the section [Why Nixify?](#why-nixify)
+Let's see how the article addresses the points from the section [Why Nixify?](#why-nixify)
 - **Instant onboarding**: There is no confusion about how to setup the development environment.
 It is `nix run .#postgres` to start the postgres server, `nix run .#createdb` to setup the database and `nix run .#postgrest` to start the Postgrest web server.
 This happens in a reproducible way, ensuring every developer gets the same environment.